Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Subhalo population of Mixed Thermal-relic WDM

-where $dN_{\rm sub}/{dM}$ is the subhalo mass function, $M$ is the subhalo mass at accretion within a radius where its mean density is 200 times the critical density of the Universe, $\mwdm$ is the WDM mass, and $\fwdm$ is the WDM fraction.
-Throughout this work, we calculate the subhalo suppression function based on the subhalo mass at accretion, which we assume is equal to its peak mass.
+where $dN_{\rm sub}/{dM}$ is the subhalo mass function, \CYone{ $M$ is the subhalo mass, \CYtwo{$\theta_{\rm WDM}$} is the model-specific \CYtwo{parameters} of the WDM scenario such as its particle mass, and $\fwdm$ is the WDM fraction.
+Throughout this work, we calculate the subhalo suppression function based on the subhalo mass at accretion within a radius where its mean density is 200 times the critical density of the Universe, which we assume is equal to its peak mass.}

 We further assume that the only difference between the MWDM and CDM scenario is the number of subhalos, and all other properties remain identical.
 Indeed, it has been demonstrated that the radial distribution of the subhalos large enough to consistently form galaxies does not change between CDM and WDM cosmologies \citep{Lovell:2014, Bose:2017, Lovell:2021}.
 However, other differences between the CDM and MWDM models may affect the abundance of MW satellite galaxies.
 For instance the concentration-mass-redshift relation is different for CDM and WDM~\citep{Ludlow:2016, Gilman:2020}, which might further reduce the predicted number of MW satellites.
 Our results are conservative in the sense that we do not account for this reduction.